satish1650/Ultimate-RAG/README.md

 - Understand **cost and performance trade-offs**

 ## 06 Dec Day - 11 Document Parsers for RAG Part-1
+### 3.1 Document Parsing with Docling for RAG Systems
+#### 🎯 Learning Objectives
+📚 By completing this notebook, you will Learn:
+1. **Basic Document Conversion** - Convert PDFs and other formats to Markdown, JSON, HTML
+2. **Multiple File Formats** - PDF, DOCX, XLSX, PPTX, HTML, Markdown, Images, Audio
+3. **Pipeline Configuration** - OCR engines, table extraction, layout analysis, VLM
+4. **LangChain Integration** - DoclingLoader and RAG pipeline with Chroma
+5. **Advanced Topics** - Enrichment, error handling

 ## 07 Dec Day - 12 Document Parsers for RAG Part-2
+### 3.2 Document Parsing with Unstructured for RAG Systems
+#### 🎯 Learning Objectives
+📚 By completing this notebook, you will Learn:
+1. **Core Concepts**: Understanding partition functions, elements, and metadata
+2. **Partitioning Strategies**: AUTO, FAST, HI_RES, and OCR_ONLY approaches
+3. **File Format Support**: Working with PDFs, Office documents, HTML, Markdown, Images, and more
+4. **LangChain Integration**: Seamless integration with LangChain for RAG pipelines
+5. **Complete RAG Example**: End-to-end implementation with vector stores

 ## Create the virtual environment in anaconda3 folder
 ```